 ii) A signed and dated resolution adopted by the partners designating a full-time employee of the partnership who has an active Illinois structural engineer license as the managing agent in charge of the structural engineering activities in this State.
 The Illinois license number of the managing agent shall be included in the resolution.

-iii) A certificate of good standing from the Secretary of State and a copy of the latest annual report, if applicable.
+iii) A certificate of good standing from the Illinois Secretary of State.

-iv) A copy of the authority to transact business under the Assumed Business Name Act issued by the Secretary of State for any assumed names of the partnership, if applicable.
+iv) A copy of the authority to transact business under the Assumed Business Name Act [805 ILCS 405] issued by the Illinois Secretary of State for any assumed names of the partnership, if applicable.

-3) For Professional Limited Liability Companies, Limited Liability Companies or Limited Liability Partnerships
+3) For Professional Limited Liability Companies or Limited Liability Partnerships

-A) An application containing the name of the professional limited liability company, limited liability company/partnership, the business address and the members/partners of the company/partnership, the name of the state and the license number of each design professional who is a member or partner.
+A) An application containing the name of the professional limited liability company or limited liability partnership, the business address and the members/partners of the company/partnership, the name of the state and the license number of each design professional who is a member or partner.

-D) A copy of the authority to transact business under the Assumed Business Name Act issued by the Secretary of State for any assumed names of the professional limited liability company, limited liability company or partnership, if applicable.
+C) A copy of the authority to transact business under the Assumed Business Name Act [805 ILCS 405] issued by the Illinois Secretary of State for any assumed names of the professional limited liability company or limited liability partnership, if applicable.

-E) A certificate of good standing from the Secretary of State and a copy of the latest annual report, if applicable.
+D) A certificate of good standing from the Illinois Secretary of State.

 4) For Sole Proprietorships with an Assumed Name